emb-riscv/specs-markdown/hart-control-block.md

 The `cyclecnt` register is 64-bits wide and holds a count of the number of clock cycles executed by the core on which the hart is running (not the hart itself!) from an arbitrary start time in the past.
-The underlying 64-bit counter should never overflow in practice.
+In practice, the underlying 64-bit counter should never overflow between two samples.
 The rate at which the cycle counter advances will depend on the implementation and operating environment.
 The execution environment should provide a means to determine the current rate (cycles/second) at which the cycle counter is incrementing.